ADF Logo

 The Story of the Wuoti and Gantt Families

-Despite an overwhelming need for foster homes, Vermont refused to renew the foster license of these two families because of their religious beliefs.
+Despite an overwhelming need for foster homes, Vermont had removed the foster license of these two families because of their religious beliefs.

 Alliance Defending Freedom